zpaolo11x/Arcadeflow/README.md

 - 'Zoom thumbnails' : Chose if you want the selected thumbnail to zoom to a larger size
 - 'Show only logos' : If enabled, only game tilte logos will be shown instead of the screenshot
 - Snapshot Options
-- 'Snapshot artwork source' : Chose if you want the snapshot artwork from gameplay or title screen
+- 'Artwork source' : Chose if you want the snapshot artwork from gameplay or title screen
 - 'Show game title' : Show the title of the game over the thumbnail
 - Box Art Options
 - 'Box Art mode' : Show box art or flyers instead of screen captures by default (can be configured with menu or hotkey)
 - 'Game title over box art' : Shows the game title artwork overlayed on the box art graphics
-- 'Box Art artwork source' : Chose the artwork source for box art graphics
+- '❗ Artwork source ❗' : Chose the artwork source for box art graphics
 - Video Snaps
 - 'Video thumbs' : Enable video overlay on snapshot thumbnails
 - 'Fade title on video' : Fades game title and decoration when the video is playing